 The Ozone Layer: The layer of ozone (O3) that exists in the upper atmosphere of earth.
 It is poisonous to humans when inhaled but, at a distance, protects us from UV rays.

-The Greenhouse Effect: The result of an overabundance of carbon dioxide in the atmosphere, which traps heat and causes a greenhouse-like effect on earth and, in turn, causes major climate change
+The Greenhouse Effect: The result of an overabundance of carbon dioxide in the atmosphere, which traps heat and causes a greenhouse-like effect on Earth, warming oceans and air and, in turn, causing significant climate change

 Global warming: A slow warming of the earth resulting from the Greenhouse Effect